ABDOMINOPLASTY

 Surgical Technique

-The amount of excess skin, abdominal laxity, and the presence of supra- or infraumbilical stretch marks are fundamental to the decision of which surgical technique to use.
-There are terms such as abdominoplasty, mini-abdominoplasty, and lateral tension abdominoplasty.
-Each has its own indications and technical variations, but all aim to remove the maximum amount of skin with abdominal muscular reconstruction.
+The amount of excess skin, abdominal laxity, and the distribution of stretch marks are fundamental to deciding which technique is most appropriate: full abdominoplasty, mini-abdominoplasty, or lateral tension abdominoplasty.
+Each has its own indications and technical variations, but all aim to remove the maximum amount of skin while reconstructing the abdominal musculature.

 Pre-Surgical Examinations

-A cardiopulmonary examination and other specific tests would be necessary in special cases.
+A cardiopulmonary examination and other specific tests are required in special cases.

 Post-Operative Care and Recovery

-Post-surgical massage, lymphatic drainage, and external ultrasound may in some cases assist the recovery process.
-The appropriate time to begin is defined according to each case.
+Post-surgical massage, lymphatic drainage, and external ultrasound can assist recovery — the appropriate time to begin is defined case by case.

-10 days of incapacity are sufficient for most patients to resume work.
-Some may take a little longer depending on their response to pain, inflammation, or scarring.
+10 days of work incapacity is sufficient for most patients.
+Some may take a little longer depending on individual response to pain and swelling.

 Complications

-Smokers have a higher risk of any of these complications.
-For this reason, I never perform this procedure on heavy smokers.
+Smokers face a higher risk of complications.
+For this reason, I do not perform this procedure on heavy smokers.

 Contact